 We are partnered with Google Apps for Education (GAFE) to provide productivity and collaboration tools to students in a safe, structured, and advertisement free manner.
 GAFE is a suite of free online applications which are accessed through a web browser.
-Children from Years 2-6 are provided and educated in using a GAFE account.
+Children from Reception to Year 6 are provided and educated in using a GAFE account.
 Our Lady's GAFE domain (@olcs) is set up so that students cannot share files and send/receive email to/from the public.
 File sharing and email correspondence can only occur between Our Lady's teachers and students.
-Email is not intended for communication between teachers and parents/guardians or for communication between parents/guardians to communicate with and their children.
+Email is not intended for communication between parents/guardians and their children, it is for educational purposes only.